Cocos Island: Flora

 The island has 235 known species of flowering plants, of which 70 are endemic.
 A good comprehensive study on the flora of the island is provided in the journal Proceedings of the California Academy of Sciences.
-Additionally, 74 species of ferns and fern allies (lycopodiophytes and pteridophytes), 128 species of mosses and liverworts, 90 species of fungi and 41 species of slimemolds have been reported.
+Additionally, 74 species of ferns and fern allies (lycopodiophytes and pteridophytes), 128 species of mosses and liverworts, 90 species of fungi and 41 species of slime molds have been reported.
 Nevertheless, more exhaustive investigations are expected to reveal many more species.

 The island has three main plant communities.
 The coastal forests extend from the coast up to 50 m elevation.
 Purple coral tree (Erythrina fusca), coconut palm (Cocos nucifera), and pond-apple (Annona glabra) are the predominant trees, with an understory of ferns, shrubs of the Rubiaceae and Solanaceae families, sedges and grasses, and herbaceous plants of the Leguminosae and Malvaceae families.

 The inland forests extend from 50 to 500 m elevation.
 "Palo de hierro" or huriki (Sacoglottis holdridgei), "avocado" (Ocotea insularis) and the endemic Cecropia pittieri are the most common canopy trees.
 The trees are festooned at all levels with epiphytic plants, including orchids, ferns, bromeliads and mosses.
 The understory includes sedges such as Hypolitrum amplum and various species of ferns and tree ferns, including Cyathea armata and Danaea media.
 The palm Euterpe precatoria is also common.
 Cloud forests are found at the highest elevations, over 500 m, where Melastoma spp. are predominant.

 The general vegetation of Cocos Island has greatly changed since the island was first named and described by Europeans.
 Captain Wafer, who visited the island in 1685 and whose name was given to the landing place, describes extensive coconut groves extending inland into the interior of the island.
 Thor Heyerdahl posited that it was very unlikely that these groves developed naturally, and that pre-European man must once have cleared considerable areas in the ravine bottoms and interior plateaus and ridges, utilizing the clearings for coconut plantations of substantial extent.
 Heyerdahl theorized that these plantations were used to provide fresh liquid and food for pre-Columbian voyages (made by balsa rafts using guara navigation) between Guatemala and northwestern South America.
 After the Spanish conquest and its consequences, these voyages ended and the tropical jungle recovered the land that had been laboriously cleared by early human hands.

+There is, however, no concrete archeological evidence of human habitation before European contact.